 4. Practice self-acceptance

 Unapologetically being yourself isn’t easy.
-But one of the biggest steps we can take to live more authentically is to accept who we are, right now, in this moment.
+But one of the biggest steps we can take to live more authentically is to accept who we are, right now, at this moment.

 Not the person you want to be or the person you hope you’ll become in six months.
 But the person you are right now.

-As Marisa Peer, Author of Mindvalley’s Uncompromised Life Program says, “If you don’t like yourself, nothing else really matters.”
+And as Marisa Peer, author of Mindvalley’s Uncompromised Life Quest says, “if you don’t like yourself, nothing else really matters.”

 Being yourself means reconnecting with who you were, but it also means acknowledging how far you’ve come and accepting the person you are today.

+Heal your inner child.
 Listen to your instincts.
 Respect your wants and needs.
 Practice self-acceptance.
 And you’ll be well on your way to being your authentic, unapologetic, and uncompromised self.